splunk/public-o11y-docs/apm/span-tags/cmms.rst

 5. Select how you want to add tag or process data to your Monitoring MetricSet from the dropdown.
 See :ref:`mms-conf` for more details.
-    a. :guilabel:`Service and all endpoint MMS:` Create an MMS for each of the selected service, as well as an MMS for each endpoint in each selected service.
+    a. :guilabel:`Service and all endpoint MMS:` Create an MMS for each selected service, as well as an MMS for each endpoint in each selected service.
-    b. :guilabel:`Service and specific endpoint MMS:` Create an MMS for each of the selected service and an MMS for specific endpoints you select.
-To add :guilabel:`Endpoint Filters`, provide a list of endpoints or a regular expression pattern to generate MMS for specific endpoints you're interested in.
+    b. :guilabel:`Service and specific endpoint MMS:` Create an MMS for each selected service and an MMS for specific endpoints you select.
+To add :guilabel:`Endpoint Filters`, provide a list of endpoints or a regular expression pattern to generate MMS for specific the endpoints you're interested in.
-    c. :guilabel:`Service MMS only:` Create an MMS for each of the selected service and no endpoint-level MMS.
+    c. :guilabel:`Service MMS only:` Create an MMS for each selected service and no endpoint-level MMS.

 6. (Optional) In the field labeled :guilabel:`Filter by tag values`, add tag filters to narrow the scope of your MMS to include only data associated with the tag values you enter.
 This can help further reduce cardinality in your MetricSets.

 7. Select :strong:`Start Analysis` to submit the configuration.
 Splunk APM runs an analysis of the span tag or process to calculate the potential cardinality contribution of the MetricSet to determine whether it is within your entitlement limit.

-8. Your new metric set shows under :strong:`Pending MetricSets` section of the table with an :guilabel:`Analyzing` status while the cardinality check to runs.
+8. Your new metric set shows under :strong:`Pending MetricSets` section of the table with an :guilabel:`Analyzing` status while the cardinality check runs.
 You might have to wait a few moments for the check to run.

    .. caution:: Your pending MetricSet expires after one hour.
 If your MetricSet times out before you enable it, rerun the analysis.